ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-3. A researcher wanted to estimate µ, the mean number of hours that students at a large state university spend exercising per week.
+Q. A researcher wanted to estimate µ, the mean number of hours that students at a large state university spend exercising per week.
 The researcher collects data from a sample of 150 students who leave the university gym following a workout.

 Which of the following is true regarding x̄, the average number of hours that the 150 sampled students exercise per week?
 - It is an unbiased estimate for $µ$.